rust-lang/rust-wiki-backup/Bikeshed-common-database-API.md

 * MySQL
 * Oracle

+## Open questions:

-Should we bother trying to support NoSQLs?
+* Should we bother trying to support NoSQLs?
+* Do we low-level like Python's DB-API?
+Or higher level, like Ruby's Sequel?